munificent/craftinginterpreters/book/compiling-expressions.md

     an infix one (subtraction).

     In the full Lox language, what other tokens can be used in both prefix and infix positions?
-What about in C or another language of your choice?
+What about in C or in another language of your choice?

 3. You might be wondering about complex "mixfix" expressions that have more than two operands separated by tokens.
-C's conditional or "ternary" operator, `?:` is a widely-known one.
+C's conditional or "ternary" operator, `?:`, is a widely known one.

     Add support for that operator to the compiler.
 You don't have to generate any bytecode, just show how you would hook it up to the parser and handle